Gavan Boschele

-Gavan Boschele (born February 12, 2008) is an American professional stock car racing driver, he currently competes full-time in the ASA STARS National Tour and other series, driving the No. 24 Toyota for Wilson Motorsports.
+Gavan Boschele (born February 12, 2008) is an American professional stock car racing driver.
+He currently competes part-time in the ARCA Menards Series, driving the No. 25 Toyota Camry for Nitro Motorsports, and part-time in the NASCAR Craftsman Truck Series, driving the No. 1 Toyota Tundra TRD Pro for Tricon Garage.

 Racing career

 Boschele first started racing at the age of four, where he competed in outlaw karts at Millbridge Speedway.
-He then began racing in various divisions at the track, ass well as various events across the Southeast United States.
+He then began racing in various divisions at the track, as well as various events across the Southeast United States.
 This progressed into racing in various series such as the ASA Southern Super Series, the CARS Pro Late Model Tour, the Carolina Pro Late Model Series, the United Sprint Car Series, and the United Sprint Car Series.
+He is also a former winner in the Stock Non-Wing division during the 2023 Tulsa Shootout.

+ARCA Menards Series

-In 2024 it was revealed that Boschele will make his debut in the ARCA Menards Series at Berlin Raceway, driving the No. 55 Toyota for Venturini Motorsports.
+In 2024 it was revealed that Boschele would make his debut in the ARCA Menards Series at Berlin Raceway, driving the No. 55 Toyota for Venturini Motorsports.
+He started on the front row in second, and finished in eighth place.

+In 2025, it was revealed that Boschele would participate in the pre-season test for the ARCA Menards Series at Daytona International Speedway, driving the No. 70 Toyota for Nitro Motorsports.

+In December 2025, it was announced that Boschele will compete in fifteen races for Nitro Motorsports in the ARCA Menards Series in 2026.
+He would also once again participate with the team in the pre-season test at Daytona, where he set the second fastest time between the two sessions held.

+NASCAR Craftsman Truck Series

+On July 20, 2026, it was announced that Boschele would drive a partial schedule for Tricon Garage, beginning at IRP.